'Brabo's Broek', 'Met de Neus op Stap', 1986.

 De Geschiedenis van Vlaanderen/Nederland

-In the 1980s, Leyers became a notable comic artist.
-Under the pseudonym Hug, he drew two comic stories about the history of the Low Countries.
-Serialized in the newspaper Gazet van Antwerpen, 'De Geschiedenis van Vlaanderen' (1984) and 'De Geschiedenis van Nederland' (1985) respectively tell the history of Flanders and The Netherlands in a humorous way.
-Each title was released in book format afterwards, by publishing company Publiboek/Baart in Soest/Deurne.
+During the 1980s, Leyers became a notable comic artist with additional projects.
+Again under the pseudonym Hug, he drew two comic stories about the history of the Low Countries.
+Serialized in the newspaper De Gazet van Antwerpen, 'De Geschiedenis van Vlaanderen' (1984) and 'De Geschiedenis van Nederland' (1985) respectively tell the history of Flanders and The Netherlands in a humorous way.
+Each title was subsequently released in book format by publishing company Publiboek/Baart in Soest/Deurne.
 Contrary to what the titles claim, the comics don't offer a complete historical overview.
-Each only focus on a few key historical events, ending the chronological journey in the early 19th century, when The Netherlands and Belgium became independent monarchies in respectively 1815 and 1830.
+Each volume focuses only a few key historical events, ending the chronological journey in the early 19th century, when The Netherlands and Belgium became independent monarchies in respectively 1815 and 1830.
 The books conclude with one-page illustrated biographies of famous people from Dutch and Flemish history.
-At the end of each volume, a possible sequel was hinted, picking up the history of both countries since their declaration of independence.
-But this plan never came to fruition.
+At the end of each volume, a possible sequel was hinted at, picking up the history of both countries since their declaration of independence.
+However, this plan never came to fruition.

-In 1985, Leyers did make a special comic strip to commemorate the 400th anniversary of the Fall of Antwerp (1585), when the Habsburg Empire reconquered the Southern Netherlands.
-This story was published in de Gazet van Antwerpen, but not elsewhere.
+In 1985, Leyers made an additional comic strip to commemorate the 400th anniversary of the Fall of Antwerp (1585), when the Habsburg Empire reconquered the Southern Netherlands.
+This story was only published in de De Gazet van Antwerpen, and not in book form.
 Interestingly enough, Hug's comic strip about the history of Flanders appeared only five years after Georges Dumont and Louis Haché's overview of Belgian history, 'L'Aventure des Belges/België in Beeld' (1979).
-Hug's history of the Netherlands happened to coincide with Co Loerakker and Thom Roep's ambitious four-volume comic book version of Dutch history, 'Van Nul tot Nu' (1984).
-In 2023, a new two-volume comic book about the history of Flanders, 'Het Verhaal van Vlaanderen', was released, scripted by Harry De Paepe and drawn by Frodo De Decker.
+Hug's history of the Netherlands happened to coincide with Co Loerakker and Thom Roep's ambitious four-volume comic book version of Dutch history, 'Van Nul tot Nu' (1984-1987).
+In 2022 and 2023, Standaard Uitgeverij released a new two-volume comic book about the history of Flanders, 'Het Verhaal van Vlaanderen', scripted by Harry De Paepe and drawn by Frodo De Decker.

 Met de Neus en Co Op Stap #1 - 'De Putsch Van De Poesje'.